Elementor Free vs Elementor Pro: 16 Key Differences

 Elementor is a multi-purpose page builder plugin.
 Not only you can use it to create a dynamic website, but you can also use it to create a more dynamic, complex website such as listing website to a blog.

 As mentioned above, one of the features you can unlock after upgrading to Elementor Pro is theme builder — which you can use to create custom templates for your site parts (header, footer, single post template, and so on).
-When creating a custom template using this feature, you can add dynamic content such as post title, featured image, post meta, and so on.

 Here is the list of dynamic content supported by Elementor Pro: